RishabhJain2404/SIMPLIFIED-ERP-SYSTEM-WITH-REACT/README.md

 This project demonstrates a foundational structure for a simplified Enterprise Resource Planning (ERP) system built with React.
 It provides basic functionalities for managing products, orders, and viewing them on a calendar.

-### Key Features:

-- Component-based architecture for modularity and reusability.
-- Routing for navigating between different sections (Dashboard, Products, Orders).
-- Integration with react-calendar for visualizing orders on a calendar view.

 ### Future Enhancements:

-- Implement functionalities for adding, editing, and deleting products and orders.
 - Implement user authentication and authorization for access control.
 - Add features for managing customers, suppliers, and other aspects of an ERP system.
 - Enhance the user interface with more advanced features like filtering, sorting, and search functionalities.